 1.1 County AOP.
-Prior to April 1 of each year, the Parties, along with other agencies having Wildland Fire responsibilities within the county, shall jointly execute a new AOP or formally extend the current agreement by executing a new signature page.
+Prior to April 1 of each year, the Parties, along with other agencies having Wildland Fire responsibilities within the county, shall jointly prepare, review, update, execute, and distribute a new AOP or formally extend the current agreement by executing a new signature page.
 The DFPC Battalion Chief shall arrange the date and location of the County AOP meeting(s), and shall be the lead coordinator and facilitator of the County AOP process.
 The Parties acknowledge and agree that with the Sheriff's consent, Fire Departments may participate in County AOP meeting(s).
 However, the Parties may revise the County AOP to comport with the County's emergency operations plan, Mutual Aid Agreements, community wildfire protection plans, county wildfire preparedness plan, or any other agreements with Fire Departments or other governmental entities.
-Further, the Parties acknowledge and agree that the County AOP is an aspirational plan documenting how Wildland Fire cooperation is implemented within the county.
+Failure to execute a County AOP by the April 1 deadline will not result in a penalty to any Party pursuant to this agreement.